ExceLint/ExceLint-addin/README.md

    ```
    $ npm run start
    ```
 1. To activate the plugin once Excel starts, look for the `Show Taskpane` button on the Excel ribbon, and click it.
-ExceLint when then appear in a taskpane window.
+ExceLint will then appear in a taskpane window.
 To trigger an on-cell-change analysis, select a cell and then edit the cell's contents _in the taskpane_.
 Editing this way is necessary because OfficeJS does not have an on-cell-change event (whereas X10 does).

 ## 1JS Installation Instructions